NisargPipaliya/TechTitans/PythonGuide.md

    - `scikit-learn` for ML algorithms and utilities.
    - `matplotlib`, `seaborn` for data visualization.

-### Deep Learning Reference Material for Interview Preparation
+### Deep Learning RoadMap for Interview Preparation

 #### Basic Concepts